chappers/chappers.github.io/_posts/2015-04-29-comparison-of-ngram-fuzzy-matching-approaches.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags :
+tags:
 ---

 String fuzzy matching to me has always been a rather curious part of text mining.
 There are the canonical and intuitive Hamming and LevenShtein distance, which consider the difference between two sequences of characters, but there are also less commonly heard of approaches, the n-gram approach.

 Within text mining, n-grams can be addressed at a word or character level, in this post we shall only consider the character representation for purposes of approximate matching.

 # What is n-grams?

 n-grams is the consideration of breaking up a character string into multiple character strings each with length `n`.
 In an example where `n` is 3, we have a trigram.
 For example, applying n-grams on the text `abcde` would yield, the following components:

-* `abc`
+- `abc`
-* `bcd`
+- `bcd`
-* `cde`
+- `cde`

 An implementation of this within python could look like this: